MedPhysUL/delia/README.md

 #### Structure your patients directory

 It is important to configure the directory structure correctly to ensure that the module interacts correctly with the data files.
-The repository, particularly the `patients` folder, must be structured as follows. *The names of the folders and files can differ, but they must be consistent with your own folders and files names*.
+The `patients` folder, must be structured as follows. *Note that all DICOM files in the patients' folder will be read.*

 ```
 |_📂 Project directory/